How does it work? There are a couple of easy steps you must follow to get assistance through HEAR Nashville:

 How does the referral process work?

 After you have left us a voicemail or e-mail, a student volunteer will contact you within 24-48 hours to discuss if you would qualify for one of the assistance programs.
-If you qualify for a program, we will send you an instruction letter with the steps you will need to take in order to apply for a program and complete all of your appointments.
+If you qualify for a program, we will send you an instruction letter and application with the steps you will need to take in order to apply for a program and complete all of your appointments.

 How long does the application process take?